verifiedcoder/Twilight/README.md

 - Microsoft Visual Studio 2022
 - .NET 6.0

-If using Visual Studio 2022, it is recommended that all relevant updates are applied.

 ## CQRS

 CQRS stands for Command Query Responsibility Segregation, i.e. keep actions that change data separate from actions that query data sources.